Rebels with a cause: Can a rebellious art movement heal the trauma of sex abuse?

 The project’s founders aim they say to ‘connect trauma and creativity to stand for change and resistance against sexual assault and sexual abuse’.

-Absent it seems is an understanding publicly at least that trauma experienced by the survivors of sexual abuse is complex; trauma often being multi-layered and intergenerational.
+Absent it seems is an understanding publicly at least that trauma experienced by the 'survivors' of sexual abuse is complex; trauma often being multi-layered and intergenerational.
 The damage potentially from failing to acknowledge such complexity is only compounded by taking a gung-ho approach to dealing with this sensitive health issue in the form of a ‘resistance movement’.

-Any true sense of compassion is lost in such messaging.
+Any true sense of compassion is lost.